Pablo Reyes Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Tigers have a 4.46 team ERA that ranks 19th among all MLB pitching staffs.

-- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.49).
+- Tigers pitchers combine to give up 138 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- His last time out came on Sunday against the Tampa Bay Rays, when the righty went 5 2/3 innings, surrendering six earned runs while allowing nine hits.
+- The lefty's last appearance was on Tuesday against the Minnesota Twins, when he went seven scoreless innings while giving up four hits.

-- The 25-year-old has a 4.89 ERA and 6.6 strikeouts per nine innings in 10 games this season, while allowing a batting average of .244 to his opponents.
+- The 30-year-old has an ERA of 2.75, with 9 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .218 against him.

 © 2023 Data Skrive.
 All rights reserved.